 Additionally, it's worth noting that this product does not list either by-products nor bulk-adding fillers within its top ingredients.
 By-products are considered inferior, lesser quality ingredients.
 Common fillers typically used to add bulk to the product are not required in your cat's diet.
 Together, their combined absence may be indicative of a higher quality product.

-Allergen alert: This product contains menhaden herring meal, ocean fish meal, salmon oil (preserved with mixed tocopherols) and dried eggs which may be problematic for cats who suffer from seafood or eggs food allergies.
+Allergen alert: This product contains menhaden herring meal, ocean fish meal, salmon oil and dried eggs which may be problematic for cats who suffer from seafood or eggs food allergies.

 Compared to the other 2977 cat foods in our database, Solid Gold Touch Of Heaven With Chicken has: